frenchc/jetm/doc/readme.txt

-Please see documentation in "site" or http://jetm.void.fm for documentation.
+The JETM documentation is located at site/index.html or at http://jetm.void.fm.